-Why Our services have a sustainable futu How Greater efficiency and resilience throug What Joint leadership roles (e.g. Group CE) Joint planning and decision making al Shared strategic priorities (joined up p) Reduced waste and duplication The Group operates effectively with its We will know we have it right when?
-Improved productivity informed by ber Index and Get It Right First Time Maximising funding spent on frontline National Oversight Framework rating are through joint stewardship and allocation of resources gh joint management and allocation of our collective resources ts wider partners enchmarking data e.g. model hospital, National Cost Collection services improved
+Why Our services have a sustainable future through joint stewardship and allocation of resources How Greater efficiency and resilience through joint management and allocation of our collective resources What Joint leadership roles (e.g. Group CEO and Chair, joint executives, and joint NEDs) Joint planning and decision making about resource allocation and usage Shared strategic priorities (joined up planning and priority setting) Reduced waste and duplication The Group operates effectively with its wider partners We will know we have it right when?
+Improved productivity informed by benchmarking data e.g. model hospital, National Cost Collection Index and Get It Right First Time Maximising funding spent on frontline services National Oversight Framework rating improved